bijoy26/multimedia-lab/Lab2/README.md

 - Fontforge Tool (font design)

 ### Steps
-- Choose appropriate references for the characters
+- Draw two characters অ and ক on white paper, keeping in mind of the slant, font style and typeface
-- Make a draft design using Adobe Illustrator and export it in _SVG format_
+- Make a draft reference design using Adobe Illustrator and export it in _SVG format_
 - Configure **FontForge** to force encode **ISO 10464-1 (unicode,BMP)**
 - Import both of the SVG images
 - Adjust and tweak the design as needed